 To be eligible for this award, applicants must:

 Be a current Valparaiso University undergraduate (in any class

 Individuals may write about a solo research project or a group research project in which, as a member of the group, they took an active role.
 Eligible projects include papers, slides, poster image, or any research project that resulted in a presentation.

 Have completed the project for a credit course at Valparaiso University.

 Allow their work to be publicly displayed in the library and online.
 Applications materials will not be returned.

 ~ Letter or email sent directly to Nora.Belzowski@valpo.edu from supervising instructor indicating that the student was enrolled in the class and completed the research project

 ~In the 700-750 word essay, respond to the following:

 1. Describe the purpose of your project/paper.
 If appropriate, describe the process used to formulate your research question or PICOT question.

-4. Discuss your methods for making connections between sources and/or synthesizing the findings of published studies, research findings, etc.
+4. Discuss your methods for making connections between sources and/or synthesizing the findings of various published studies, research findings, etc.

 5. What aspects of the information research process did you find most challenging?
 How did you overcome the challenges?

 ~ Final research project (paper, slides, poster image, summary of presentation, etc.).
 Please do not include your name or class on the paper.